voschezang/coding-handbook/quotes.md

 * Language is fundamentally flawed and is merely a network of [signs](https://en.wikipedia.org/wiki/Simulacra_and_Simulation ) and [hyperlinks](https://en.wikipedia.org/wiki/Hyperreality ).
+* Language is restrictive.
+It allows concepts to be expressed, but in a biased way.
 * Developing [models](https://en.wikipedia.org/wiki/Model) is the greatest skill.
 True genius is found in the ability to simplify.
 * Mistakes are undervalued.
 There are a necessity for learning and they are extremely effective at creating awareness.
   * In contrast, in art mistakes are celebrated, and are often the most memorable parts of a piece.